 Touch surfaces of capacitive switches can be designed with virtually any material, as long as it is dielectric.
-This includes glass, plastic, polycarbonate, wood, marble or any rough or smooth surface less than 25 mm thick.
-Some capacitive switches are designed to have adjustable surface sensitivity, so that whatever device they are supporting can be operated with or without gloves.
+This includes glass, plastic, polycarbonate, wood, marble, or any rough or smooth surface less than 25 mm thick.
+Some capacitive switches are designed to have adjustable surface sensitivity so that whatever device they are supporting can be operated with or without gloves.
 This is an especially attractive quality in northern climates or in a setting where an operator needs to wear gloves for protection.
-Because capacitive switches work through sensing, they do not contain any mechanical components, which eliminates potential mechanical failure.
-These switches consist of three main sections: the graphic overlay, the circuit and the backer, or back panel.
-The overlay displays graphics and can also feature windows, embossings, coatings, adhesives and selective texturing.
-Overlay materials may be air, formica, standard glass, ceramic glass, PET film, polycarbonate, plexiglass, ABS, wood or gypsum.
+Because capacitive switches work through sensing, they do not contain any mechanical components, eliminating potential mechanical failure.
+These switches consist of three main sections: the graphic overlay, the circuit, and the backer, or the back panel.
+The overlay displays graphics and can also feature windows, embossings, coatings, adhesives, and selective texturing.
+Overlay materials may be air, formica, standard glass, ceramic glass, PET film, polycarbonate, plexiglass, ABS, wood, or gypsum.
 The circuit is the switch itself, which may be a Flexible Printed Circuit (FPC) or a Printed Circuit Board (PCB).

-Capacitive switches are utilized in the aerospace, defense, industrial, medical, telecommunications, data/communications and consumer industries.
-As interface types, they often work as: buttons, sliders, touch pads, touch screens and proximity settings.
-Some specific examples of where they may be found include: wireless handsets, PC peripherals, LCD monitors, TVs, laptops, digital cameras, and kiosks.
-When considering the design of a capacitive switch, helpful things to consider are: environmental conditions, mechanical requirements, electrical requirements, appearance and certification.
+Capacitive switches are utilized in the aerospace, defense, industrial, medical, telecommunications, data/communications, and consumer industries.
+They often work as buttons, sliders, touchpads, touch screens, and proximity settings as interface types.
+Some specific examples of where they may be found include wireless handsets, PC peripherals, LCD monitors, TVs, laptops, digital cameras, and kiosks.
+When considering the design of a capacitive switch, helpful things to consider are environmental conditions, mechanical requirements, electrical requirements, appearance, and certification.